-At the review panel hearing, the complainant and representatives from the school, as appropriate, will be present.
+At the panel hearing, the complainant and representatives from the school, as appropriate, will be present.
 Each will have an opportunity to set out written submissions prior to the meeting.
-Any written material provided by the complainant or the school/headteacher will be seen by everyone on the Governing Board Review Panel and attending the hearing.
-However, in some cases papers maybe withheld or redacted due to the nature of the content.
+Any written material provided by the complainant or the school/headteacher will be seen by everyone on the panel and attending the hearing.
+Any confidential information will be redacted from the papers, so as not to breach data protection regulations and to ensure there are no subsequent safeguarding issues.